ArchipelagoMW/Archipelago/README.md

  * Autoinstall missing modules
  * Allow newer versions of modules than specified, as they will *usually* not break compatibility
  * Support for V31 extendedmsu
+ * Has support for binary patching to allow legal distribution of multiworld rom files
+ * Various performance improvements
+ * Various crash fixes

 MultiMystery.py
  * Allows you to generate a Multiworld with individual player mystery weights.
 Since weights can also be set to 100%, this also allows for individual settings for each player in a regular multiworld.